Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-caustics-in-the-water-system.md

 * Caustics do not react to current maps and water mask.

 ## Additional resources
-* <a href="settings-and-properties-related-to-the-water-system.md">Settings and properties related to the Water System</a>
+* <a href="settings-and-properties-related-to-the-water-system.md">Settings and properties related to the water system</a>